-Participation Rate - Life Insurance: Future retirees are assumed to participate in the life insurance benefit at a 36% rate.
-Future retirees are assumed to elect a total of \$45,000 in basic life insurance and supplemental life insurance coverage, before any age reductions.
+Participation Rate - Life Insurance: 36% of future retirees are assumed to participate in the life insurance plan.
+This assumption is based on a review of plan experience from July 1, 2017 through June 30, 2020.
+Future retirees are assumed to elect a total of \$45,000 in basic life insurance and supplemental life insurance coverage before any age reductions.
 Spouses are assumed to elect \$2,000 of coverage.